gustavocelani/ctf_walkthrough/018-HackNos_1/README.md

 /bin/fusermount
 ```

-With `/usr/bin/wget` my idea is to overwrite `sudoers` file.\
+With `/usr/bin/wget` my idea is to overwrite `/etc/sudoers` file.\
-\
-First of all,on my host machine, I got an default `sudoers` file and add a full root permission for `www-data` user.
+First of all,on my host machine, I got an default `/etc/sudoers` file and add a full root permission for `www-data` user.
 ```
 www-data ALL=(ALL) NOPASSWD:ALL
 ```